 When the MAC receives a control packet PDU from the PHY, it makes a transition to the Process Control Packet State.
 In case of the BS, this corresponds to Dynamic Service Addition Request and Bandwidth Request messages.
 In case of the ST, this corresponds to Dynamic Service Addition Response messages.
 When the BS receives a Bandwidth Request message, the CID of the flow and the bandwidth requested are noted and the MAC returns to the Ready State.
 When the BS receives a Dynamic Service Addition message, it determines the service flow type, assigns a CID and a queue.
-For UGS flows, an admission_control() module is invoked.
+For UGS flows, an admission control() module is invoked.
 This takes into account the UGS flow requirements and the number of free slots per frame, to determine whether the flow can be admitted or not.
 An appropriate Dynamic Service Response message is created.
-This is given to a schedule_pk() module and the MAC returns to the Ready State.
-When the ST receives a Dynamic Service Response message, it creates a queue for the CID and returns to the Ready State.
+This is given to a schedule pk() module and the MAC returns to the Ready State.
 When the ST receives a Dynamic Service Response message, it creates a queue for the CID and returns to the Ready State.
 Note: One limitation of the simulation model implemented so far is that an ST needs to send all its Dynamic Service Addition Request messages at the start of the simulation itself.

 At a ST node, when a Beacon is received from the lower layer (PHY), it enters the Process MAP State.
 A child st_control process is invoked and the packet is passed to it.
 The process checks each element in the UL-MAP.
 The each element in the UL-MAP contains: (i) CID, (ii) Start Slot (Slot number at which transmission should start) and (iii) Number of Slots (Number of slots alloted for transmission).
 If the CID in UL-MAP element belongs to that ST node, the number of slots allocated for transmission is checked and an appropriate number of packets are extracted from the queue associated with that CID.
-A MAC PDU (protocol data unit) is constructed, taking into account the PHY overhead and the PDU is given to a schedule_pk() module.
+A MAC PDU (protocol data unit) is constructed, taking into account the PHY overhead and the PDU is given to a schedule pk() module.
 The control then returns from the child to the parent st_control process which is returns to the Ready State.
-This schedule_pk() module independently transmits the PDU in the appropriate slot.
+This schedule pk() module independently transmits the PDU in the appropriate slot.